FlameKat53/Twister-OS-Patcher/README.md

 # Credits
-FlameKat53: update.sh and updater.desktop files<br>
+FlameKat53: patch.sh and patcher.desktop files<br>
 MobileGamesMotionYT#7199 on Discord: The idea of a automatic patcher, install.sh and README<br>
 Grayduck: Icons and checkversion.sh script<br>
 Aquarirus on Discord: Landscape title art<br>